4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

 - The layer it works at is a bit of a grey area as it is below the application layer but above the transport layer.
 	- Some classify it as its own layer known as the socket layer.
 Others see it as merely working in a sublayer of the transport layer which is where it gets the name of TLS.
 But essentially the data from Applications is sent to a Socket which is opened using the Transport layer is what i've used to understand its locality relative to other layers
 - SSL itself has two layers to note
 	- **Handshake layer**: Contains the handshake, change cipherspec and alert.
+		- This layer does not intiate
 	- **Record layer**: Contains Records which is encrypted + hashed application layer data split into manageable blocks

 ## HTTPS (Hypertext Transfer Protocol Secure)